McConnell says what the Jan. 6 committee uncovers is ‘something the public needs to know’

 “We’re all watching, as you are, what is unfolding on the House side, and it will be interesting to reveal all the participants involved,” McConnell said.

-In the Thursday interview, McConnell said he did not have an “evaluation of the performance of the committee” after being asked what he thought of Rep. Liz Cheney’s (R-Wyo.) performance this week when she made key revelations against Meadows as the panel argued to the House that he must be held under criminal contempt.
-Cheney, the panel’s vice chairman, and Rep. Adam Kinzinger (R-Ill.), are the only two Republicans on the panel and have been largely ostracized from the House Republican caucus for participating in the investigation.
+In the Thursday interview, McConnell said he did not have an “evaluation of the performance of the committee” after being asked what he thought of the performance of Rep. Liz Cheney (R-Wyo.) this week when she made key revelations against Meadows as the panel argued to the House that he must be held under criminal contempt.
+Cheney, the panel’s vice chairman, and Rep. Adam Kinzinger (Ill.), are the only two Republicans on the panel and have been largely ostracized from the House Republican caucus for participating in the investigation.

 A spokesman for the Jan.
 6 committee did not immediately respond to a request for comment.

-McConnell, in the Thursday interview, also addressed the criticism he’s faced from Trump in the last few months.
+McConnell, in the Thursday interview, also addressed the criticism he’s faced from Trump in the past few months.
 The former president has launched an attack against the Kentucky Republican, calling him a “broken old crow” and pressing for him to be replaced as Republican leader.
 McConnell largely dismissed those calls.

 “We’re dealing with the present and the future.
 We have a new administration: How are they doing?
 What is our reaction to it?”
 McConnell said.
 “I spend my time dealing with the present and the future, and not the past.”